hazemhesham-1/wild-oasis/README.md

     npm install
     ```
 4. Set up environment variables:
    - Configure Supabase and add the necessary environment variables in a `.env.local` file.
-Check out the `.env.example` for reference.
+Check out the `.env.vars` for reference.
 5. Run the development server:
     ```bash
     npm run dev